 Kris graduated with a Bachelors Degree in Speech Communication and minor in Political Science from the University of Central Missouri where he was honored as the 2006 Speech Communication Scholar of the Year.
 He went on to do his graduate work in an ecumenical setting at Eden Theological Seminary in St. Louis.
 Eden is a seminary of the United Church of Christ, a sister denomination with which the PC(USA) is in full communion.
 Kris received his Master of Divinity in May of 2010 where he was awarded for outstanding scholarship and academic achievement.
 While doing full-time graduate work, Kris also served full-time on the staff at First United Presbyterian Church of Belleville, IL as the Director of Youth Ministries.
 First United is a church in an area known as the St. Louis Metro East.

 Kris is a survivor of clergy sexual abuse from when he was a youth, and now a strong advocate for creating safe and sacred space within the PC(USA).
-In fact, his story as a survivor created positive changes at the 222nd General Assembly of the PC(USA) recently held in Portland, OR.
-His advocacy and partnership with Gradye Parsons, the recently retired Stated Clerk of the PC(USA), helped the General Assembly to create and adopt national level policies for the protection of children and youth.
+In fact, his story as a survivor created positive changes at the 222nd General Assembly of the PC(USA) held in Portland, OR.
+His advocacy and partnership with Gradye Parsons, retired Stated Clerk of the PC(USA), helped the General Assembly to create and adopt national level policies for the protection of children and youth.
 Kris is committed to being engaged in the work of the larger church to create a church where children, youth, and vulnerable adults are safe.